Leading Industries We Work With and Offer Leadership Management Training

 The manufacturing industry is currently managing talent gap crisis that will have an impact on industrial activities for the next decade and beyond.
 In fact, a report by Deloitte and The Manufacturing Institute reveals that the manufacturing skills gap is now anticipated to leave 2.1M jobs unfilled by 2030.
 Talent Attraction, Retention and Development are integral in helping manufacturers stand out in the market.
-Recently, SWA Consultants helped a Canadian manufacturer overcome the challenges of management efficiency in a remote work environment.
+Recently, SWA Consultants helped a Canadian manufacturer overcome the challenges of management efficiency with Leadership and Management Training, Corporate Consulting, management training consultant, business developer skills, cooperative training, and leadership Consulting in a remote work environment.
 Read about our impact by consulting the case study.

 Manufacturing: Performance Appraisal

 While turnover and the war for talent is the biggest challenge facing managers in a retail environment, it is useless to address these challenges when they lack time to complete their regular tasks.
-As retail expert Bob Phibbs notes, few retail organizations offer much in the way of time-management training for their store managers.
+As retail expert Bob Phibbs notes, few retail organizations offer much in the way of time-management training and leadership development program for their store managers.
 As a result, he says, the managers who are left to fend for themselves may easily become overwhelmed by the spiraling time crunch.
-Find out how we helped one of Canada’s largest employers build an Efficient Manager Training that helped free up the time these Managers needed to acquire the skills that helped them overcome the pandemic with success.
+Find out how we helped one of Canada’s largest employers build an Efficient Manager Training that helped free up the time these Managers needed to acquire the skills with our leadership training consultant that helped them overcome the pandemic with success.

 Driven by values that prioritize the needs of their clients above their own, organizations in this sector live in a highly reactive environment.
 This reality causes employees stress when attempting to manage their time effectively and preserve a delicate work/life balance.
+So they need leadership training for teams to tackle all issues effectively.
 Currently, this reality presents a challenge to the industry as studies show that about 30 percent of nonprofit workers are burned out, with an additional 20 percent in danger of burning out.
-See how, by addressing the use of technology to better manage communication and collaboration these employees gained between 3-7 hours or productivity per week and restore their work/life balance.
+See how, by addressing the use of technology and leadership and management training help to manage better communication and collaboration these employees gained between 3-7 hours or productivity per week and restore their work/life balance.